 Centres are responsible for candidates having access to the internet.
 However, if the Centre only has limited or unreliable internet access, then a request for a CD containing the source files can be made via international@cie.org.uk.
-Candidates will then need to be made clearly aware of alternative arrangements for sending email messages and searching for specified files required for the tasks before the start of the test.
+Candidates will then need to be made clearly aware of alternative arrangements for searching for specified files required for the tasks before the start of the test.